 A return or expense can be considered interest, without it being interest income or interest expense with regards to taxation.

 Realisation means transfer of ownership rights in exchange for payment and cessation of ownership rights.
 Typical examples of realisation are sales or exchanges.
 For example, if you sell a virtual asset and receive settlement in another virtual asset, we consider this taxable realisation.
 Another example can be that an asset is lost or destroyed.
 A gift transfer is not considered realisation.
 See more information regarding realisation in the guide Skatte-ABC (only in Norwegian) (point 3 in the Skatte-ABC - “Realisasjonsbegrepet” about the term “Realisation”.)

 Income from realisation

-In the event of a sale or other realisation of virtual currency, you'll have a taxable gain or deductible loss.
-For virtual currencies such as cryptocurrency and other tokens, this means that all transactions between two or more parties will generally be one or more realisations.
+In the event of a sale or other realisation of virtual assets, you'll have a taxable gain or deductible loss.
+For virtual assets such as cryptocurrency and other tokens, this means that all transactions between two or more parties will generally be one or more realisations.

-The gain/loss on realisation is the difference between output value and input value for the applicable virtual currency, adjusted for any costs linked to the transaction.
+The gain/loss on realisation is the difference between output value and input value for the applicable virtual assets, adjusted for any costs linked to the transaction.
 More information about how to calculate gain/loss.

-If you operate an enterprise that trades virtual currency, you should not include the gain/loss on realisation when calculating personal income.
+If you operate an enterprise that trades virtual assets, you should not include the gain/loss on realisation when calculating personal income.

-The mining of virtual currency by transaction verification is income regardless of which protocol is being used.
+The mining of virtual assets by transaction verification is income regardless of which protocol is being used.
 Examples of this is proof-of-work (mining) and proof-of-stake.